StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 All submitted metrics are collected and flushed with all the other Agent metrics at the end of `check` function.

-Check the example to send metrics in the [StackState MySQL check \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/mysql/stackstate_checks/mysql/mysql.py#L655).
+Check the example to send metrics in the [Rancher Observability MySQL check \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/mysql/stackstate_checks/mysql/mysql.py#L655).

 ### Events

-Events can be sent to StackState with the `self.event(event_dict)` method.
+Events can be sent to Rancher Observability with the `self.event(event_dict)` method.

 {% tabs %}
 {% tab title="Example - send an event" %}